SAMUEL D. RUSSELL

 His testimony lasted two days.

 While he may have no longer been a member of LASFS at the time of his testimony, Russell rejoined later.
-In 1963, Russell sent the following letter to Alva Rogers:
+In 1963, he sent the following letter to Alva Rogers:

 Letter scan provided by Joe Thomas